aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/readme.md

 - Higher information gain indicates that splitting the dataset based on the selected attribute $A$ results in more homogeneous (pure) child nodes compared to before the split.

 - The attribute $A$ with the highest information gain is chosen as the splitting criterion at a node in the decision tree because it maximally reduces the uncertainty (entropy) in the dataset.

+## Random Forest Algorithm

+The random forest algorithm is a powerful ensemble learning method used for both classification and regression tasks.
+It belongs to the family of tree-based ensemble methods and is particularly effective in improving the accuracy and robustness of predictive models.

+### What is Random Forest?

+Random Forest is an ensemble learning technique that combines multiple decision trees to create a more robust and accurate model.
+Instead of relying on a single decision tree, random forest leverages the wisdom of crowds by aggregating predictions from multiple individual trees.